 - The city lacks highways and it can take hours for short commutes.

-- There isn’t sufficient parking available.
+- There isn’t sufficient parking available or being too expensive.

 - Emergency healthcare wait times can be very long.